therecluse26/PHP-Login/doc/User Manual.md

 *_For quick reference, hover over the name of each setting to see a description of what it does_

+Verify that everything is working properly.
+Once this is done **remember to delete the `/install` directory**

 #### Congratulations, you've successfully set up PHP-Login!
 Now get to building your website!